PackFitter

 5–7 pairs each

-Onboard laundry is available on most large ships but can be expensive.
-Pack enough to last the trip or budget for one mid-cruise wash.
+Pack enough for the full trip or budget for one mid-cruise wash.

 Dinner / Formal Wear